 If you forgot the password of the UniFi Controller, you can click on the FORGOT PASSWORD? link under the controller login screen and enter the email you have associated with your Controller (as it appears in the Controller's Edit account section).
 You will have to click the link in the email to properly reset your password.
 Until then your current password is still valid.

 ATTENTION: The password reset email is sent by SMTP server.
 If you have not enabled it and configured it correctly, this option will not work even when appearing to successfully send the reset email.
+If the SMTP server has not been set up, there is no method to recover the Controller password: it will have to be reinstalled.
 See this article on how to set up a SMTP server with Gmail: UniFi - How To Use a Free Email Service as SMTP Server (Gmail).
 You can also read the SMTP section in the UniFi User Guide, Chapter 3 (page 57).

 Back to Top cloud key password